openlua-cloud/usage-guide/docs/faq.md

 open PowerShell as administrator, paste the line you've copied and press Enter.

 :::note
-If you get a red error right after pressing Enter, use a VPN.
-We recommend [Surfshark](https://surfshark.club/friend/2m7WDRXV).
+If you get a red error right after pressing Enter, use a VPN like [Proton VPN](https://protonvpn.com/download-windows).
 :::

 </details>